DrMint/Intranet-Lets-Encrypt-Certification/README.md

 ## Prerequisites
 - Having a public domain name (from now on we will consider the name example.com)
-- Choosing a name for the subdomain of that intranet server (we will choose myserv.example.com)
+- Choosing a name for the subdomain of that intranet server (we will choose myserv.example.com).
+You can also choose to use example.com directly.
-- [Certbot](https://github.com/certbot/certbot) installed on the intranet server
+- [Certbot](https://github.com/certbot/certbot) installed on the intranet server.
+You can go on [this page](https://certbot.eff.org/instructions) to learn how to install Certbot (but just install it, you don't need to run Certbot yet).
 - The intranet server must have a static local ip address (IPv4 or IPv6) or a defined name on the local network DNS server (Hostname)
 - The intranet server doesn't have to be a web server, it can be a SFTP server, a MySQL database, any technology that uses SSL/TLS certificates.
 In this example, we will assume that the server is a web server running on Apache.